 - Some Delay for Real-Time: If you want to use it as a nanny cam, then there is often a few seconds of delay between parties to a conversation, but this is generally an issue with most home security cameras.

-Last year, the Oco was around $140 and it is already down to $99 (For the latest prices and discounts, check here) in a highly competitive market, with special offers making it even cheaper and a bit of a bargain.
+There is a significant drop in the cost of Oco over the last 12 months (For the latest prices and discounts, check here) in a highly competitive market, with special offers making it even cheaper and a bit of a bargain.
 I’ve been monitoring this page for pricing.
 If you want an ad hoc home security solution on a budget, then the Oco is approaching brilliant value, if you can live with the lack of full HD.

 Then there’s the extra cost of your cloud storage to consider, You can pay $39 for an entire year of cloud storage or $3.99 a month, using the app.
 The extra month of storage could be vital if you are away from home and it is essential if you want to get proper notifications.